bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 The error I am seeing is coming from `src/smolagents/agents.py` in the `step` method of `MultiStepAgent` when it is calling `fix_final_answer_code(parse_code_blobs(model_output))`.
 I notice that the output of the model appears to be getting cut off.
-Changing the fist line in `answer_single_question` to
+Changing the first line in `answer_single_question` to
 `model = TransformersModel(model_id, device_map=get_device(), max_new_tokens=8192)` solves
 this problem.